Dusty Mancinelli

 Dusty Mancinelli is a Canadian independent filmmaker from Toronto, Ontario, Canada.
-Mancinelli is primarily a director of short films.
 Several of his films have been shown at the Toronto International Film Festival (TIFF) and other notable film festivals worldwide, winning numerous awards.
 Since 2017, he has collaborated with Madeleine Sims-Fewer.
-Their debut feature film Violation was shown at the 2020 Toronto International Film Festival.
+Their debut feature film Violation was shown at the 2020 Toronto International Film Festival and 2021 Sundance Film Festival.

 Career

 Mancinelli is a graduate of York University in Toronto.
-After graduating, Mancinelli worked for five years with Canadian filmmaker Deepa Mehta from 2007–2011.
+After graduating, Mancinelli worked for five years with Canadian filmmaker Deepa Mehta from 2007 to 2011.
 Mancinelli worked on Mehta's Heaven on Earth and Midnight's Children feature films.
 In 2016, Mehta named Mancinelli as an up and coming Canadian director to watch.

 Mancinelli and partner Harry Cherniak founded the film company Inflo Films in Toronto while at York.
 Their first short Death to Charlie premiered in 2006.
 In 2007, they produced their second short P.U.R.E., a sci-fi fantasy about "Particularly Uncommon Rain Events" which won several awards and played at several film festivals, including Cinéfest Sudbury, Whistler and the Washington DC Independent Film Festival.
 In 2009, Mancinelli directed the short film Soap, which was selected for TIFF.
 Soap, about a cheating spouse's cover-up of the sudden death of her "boy toy" after a slip on a bar of soap, was reviewed as "formulaic" and its 80s setting as only "a gimmick."
 His next short, Pathways. was also shown at TIFF, in 2011.
 About a boy who has a life-changing experience when he discovers an unconscious man with a gun and briefcase in the forest, Mancinelli revealed in interview, that he identified with the boy, sharing experiences with having been bullied as a child.
 His next short film, Broken Heart Syndrome, a drama/comedy, was premiered at TIFF in 2012.
 After a traumatic break-up, a man is diagnosed with the rare and potentially fatal Broken Heart Syndrome and has to find a cure desperately.
 Its inspiration came after Mancinelli has a breakup and learned about the actual condition.
 His next short, Winter Hymns, premiered at the Vancouver Film Festival, won the Golden Egg directing award at the 2015 Reykjavik International Film Festival.
 It was selected by the Slamdance Film Festival, where it won the Jury Award for Narrative Short, qualifying for Academy Award consideration.
 In 2016, Mancinelli and Cherniak produced The Big Crunch about a youth's existential crisis, partially funded by the BravoFACT film subsidy program.
 The film, described as a "mixture of music, special effects, voiceover and on-screen performance" made its debut at the 2016 Atlantic Film Festival in Halifax, followed by showings at the Edmonton International Film Festival.
 Mancinelli also wrote the screenplay for Little Kings, produced by Cherniak.